Can someone else insure my car if the title is under my name?

 That means if you managed to insure a car you had zero insurable interest in and then got into an accident?
 You’d be out of luck and would have to pay for the damages out of pocket.

 In worst-case scenarios, insurance companies could accuse you of fraud.
 Why?
-Occasionally, people with bad driving records and a history of paying high premiums try to get around this by using other people’s names or vehicles for their insurance.
+Occasionally, people with bad driving records and a history of paying high premiums try to get around this by using other people’s names or vehicles for cheaper insurance.

 Do your car insurance and registration have to be under the same name?